The Butchart Gardens Package Starting From: $177.00 Sep1-Sep30, 2014 Package Includes:

 The Butchart Gardens Package

-You can’t come to Victoria and not see the world famousThe Butchart Gardens.
+You can’t come to Victoria and Vancouver Island and not see the world famousThe Butchart Gardens.

 To answer an often asked question it is pronounced “Butch-art” Gardens.